-The rice and fuel price shocks are hypothesized to have direct impact on household income.
-Consider an increase in both rice and fuel prices.
+The rice and fuel price shocks are hypothesized to have a direct impact on household income.
 Since the bulk of the rice being sold in the market is imported and most of the locally produced rice is for subsistence, the rice price increase might not be felt by local rice farmers.
 On the other hand, fuel price hike can substantially increase the cost of bringing agricultural commodities to the market.
-It may be the case that the increase in transaction costs due to the fuel price hike might exceed the benefit from increased demand for rice.